vanipoudwal/Term-5-DSA/README.md

 # Term-5-DSA
-This Repository Is Used To Write Data Structures & Algorithms Code.
+This repository is used to write Data Structures & Algorithms code.